 Actually my office was in Allahabad, North of India and some engineers refused to go to this remote place as they were afraid of elephants, food issues and frequent rain and landslide.
 They told that there is nothing much available to eat except beef.

 This exactly was the kind of experience of travel and kind of work I was yearning for and I think this was the point where my love towards travel aroused.
 I am thankful to Idduki for that.

 The trip was one of the most memorable trips so far made and I think it is ten levels above my all travel experiences including foreign assignments anywhere and even my long stays in Kumaon and Garhwal regions or Eastern India..

 I started from Allahabad (North of India) and reached Ernakulam by train.
 After coming out of Rly Station I looked for bus stand.
 I think I was asked to catch bus for Muvattupuzha but I could not pronounce it properly and I reached some other bus stand.
 It was getting darker and finally after 1 hour I came to know that I am on wrong bus stand.
 I did not know that pronunciation will land me in this trouble.

 Some how I reached right bus stand and caught bus for Idduki.
 I thought my sufferings are over now.

 But again pronunciation issue defeated me and people in bus were not able to understand “Idduki” and in hurry I got down one station before called Painav.
 By chance there was a BSNL Office and they dropped me to Idduki.
 I was really not believing now that I reached at right place.

 I wondered that there were many foreigners staying in this hotel.
 Whole night they would dance and make noise.
-Later I saw them dancing on road.
-Later I came to know that Idduki was famous for Ganja agriculture those days.
+I saw them dancing on road also.
+Later I came to know that Idukki was famous for Ganja agriculture those days.